Frequently Asked Questions

 Yes - Describe what you want and Zookeeper will try to generate the geometry as parametric KCL.
 If generation fails or needs tweaking, it will suggest prompt refinements or follow-up edits.

 Yes - Zookeeper analyzes your active project and offers context-aware suggestions (e.g., add fillets, mounting holes, or adjust dimensions) to help you decide the next modeling steps.
 It can also propose small edits or refinements you can apply immediately.
+It conducts relevant research, proposes design constraints and parameters, and generates a clear design plan before producing a CAD model.

 Yes - Zookeeper understands and uses your selections in the active project.
 When you select faces, edges, bodies, or code regions, Zookeeper uses that context to make targeted edits, add features, or generate more precise prompts.

 Yes - Zookeeper can view and interpret the project's renders and multiview snapshots to understand geometry and suggest or make context-aware edits.
 It uses those visual cues alongside selections and KCL to produce more accurate modifications.
+The team added engine-level tools that allow the agent to inspect, snapshot, and debug geometry while generating production-ready CAD.

 Be specific about what you want (dimensions, constraints, intended use) and include selections or reference geometry in the active project - clear prompts produce more accurate KCL results.
 Iterate: review the generated model, tweak parameters or ask for targeted edits, and accept Zookeeper's suggestions (fillets, holes, thickness changes) to quickly refine the design.